mattermost/compass-icons/README.md

 ## Rename the SVG

--   Append the identified hexadecimal character code to the filename after a pipe character e.g. "account-outline|F0013.svg".
+-   Append the identified hexadecimal character code to the filename after an underscore (_) character e.g. "account-outline_F0013.svg".

 ## Import into Github Repository

-#### Upload your font file to the SVG folder
+#### Upload your svg file to the SVG folder in the repository

 -   In your browser navigate to the 'svgs' subfolder of the compass-icons repo
 -   https://github.com/mattermost/compass-icons/tree/master/svgs